-When it comes to the current situation in the Ukraine, here's how President Obama articulated that yesterday in Brussels:
+When it comes to the situation in Ukraine, here's how President Obama articulated that during his speech in Brussels last year:

 ...our enduring strength is also reflected in our respect for an international system that protects the rights of both nations and people -- a United Nations and a Universal Declaration of Human Rights, international law and the means to enforce those laws.Secondly, when it comes to a strategy to uphold those international laws and principles, President Obama continually affirms the power of partnership.
 Whether it involves military action to stop a genocide in Libya or economic sanctions that bring Iran to the negotiating table, President Obama has taken the lead in bringing the weight of a united global community to bear on the offenders of international norms.
 As he said in Cairo, that is a strategy particularly suited to our interconnectedness in the 21st century.

 But we also know that those rules are not self-executing.